Senash0813/Senash0813/README.md

 My name is Senash, I'm a final year Data Science undergraduate interested in all things that are AI.
 I have a solid foundation in AI/ML concepts and experience building end-to-end ML workflows.

-- 🔭I’m currently working on research aimed at reducing hallucinations and inaccuracies in RAG pipelines by refining each step of the pipeline leading up to the final response.
+- 🔭 I’m currently working on research aimed at reducing hallucinations and inaccuracies in RAG pipelines by refining each step of the pipeline leading up to the final response.

 - 🌱 I’m currently learning about AI workflow automation (n8n, zapier etc.)

-- - ⚡ Fun fact: I'm an Excellent communicator! and loves teamwork.
+- ⚡ Fun fact: I'm an Excellent communicator! and loves teamwork.

 <!--
 **Senash0813/Senash0813** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.